Withings, a part of Nokia since early 2016, is known for design and innovation in connected health devices.

 Withings came out with its original Pulse tracker back in 2013.
 At the time, the device was competing mostly against pedometers.
 Withings was actually one of the first companies to offer a fitness tracker with a heart rate sensor.

-The tracker is primarily designed to be worn on your wrist using the adjustable wristband.
+The second generation Pulse O2 is primarily designed to be worn on your wrist using the adjustable wristband.
 However you can also attach it to your belt or clothes using the clip, or drop it in your pocket or bag.

-The watch also comes with a sports strap for the pool, making it as adept for workouts as it is in the boardroom.
+The watch also comes with a sports strap for the pool, making it as adept for workouts as an office setting.
 Thanks to quick release spring bars, it is easy to interchange the straps.

 Activite tracks steps, distance and calories.
 Step counting works as on any other pedometer, except on the Activite you will only be able to see daily progress via a secondary dial on the watch face that goes from 0 to 100, marking the percent of your daily goal met.
 At midnight, the dial resets to zero.
 Aside from that, all activity information is conveyed through the mobile phone.